The $O(N)$ Free-Scalar and Wilson-Fisher Conformal Field Theories on the Fuzzy Sphere: Numerical Results

 Here $\Delta_\cO^{\text{(FS)}}$ is calculated from Eq.~\eqref{eq:FSCal}, and reference values $\Delta_\cO^{\text{(ref)}}$ are taken as the exact results for the free scalars and from bootstrap~\cite{ChesterO2,Chester:2020iyt} and Monte Carlo~\cite{hasenbusch2000eliminating,Hasenbusch:2011zwv} for the WF CFTs.
 The operators we include in the sum are $\phi,S,t$, their lowest descendants up to $\Delta=3$, the conserved current $J^\mu$, and the stress tensor $T^{\mu\nu}$.
 These operators are identified via their Lorentz spins and the $O(N)$ representations.
 The weights $W_\cO$ are taken to enhance sensitivity to the low-lying operators; they sum to one.
 For details, see Appendix~\ref{app:cost_function}.

 For $N = 2, 3, 4$, we optimize the cost function for the parameters $(U_1, h_1)$ and $(U_2, h_2)$ for the WF and free theory, respectively, along with the velocity $v$ for each system size $N_{\text{orb}}$.
 For all the models we consider, the minima of the cost function decrease with system size $N_{\text{orb}}$ and display a trend converging toward zero in the thermodynamic limit $N_{\text{orb}}$ (Fig.~\ref{fig:lin_cost}).
+For the free-scalar models, the cost function additionally shows an even-odd effect in $N_{\rm orb}$ at finite size; this is a finite-size artifact, and the even and odd $N_{\rm orb}$ sequences extrapolate to the same IR CFT.
 As a sanity check against overfitting, we find that the cost function is rather insensitive as one moves along the $(U, h)$ critical line near the optimal parameters.
 Moreover, the optimal parameters remain stable across system sizes $N_{\text{orb}}$.
 These results support that the Hamiltonians (\ref{eq:WFAnsatz}) and (\ref{eq:GaussianAnsatz}) realize the WF and free-scalar CFTs, respectively.
 In the rest of paper, we will present the results computed at the optimal parameters, shown in Table~\ref{tab:params}.